-- Figure 1: Their question was, How to Continue?
+- Their question was, How to Continue?
 What is next? - The teachers were happy with the certificate that was given to them in Istanbul.
 It is important for their portfolios (personal level) and it was a kind of legitimation for their hard work to show to their school headmasters (formal legitimation).

-- Some teachers showed dedication and motivation towards the project more than others.
+Some teachers showed dedication and motivation towards the project more than others.
 That's why the two teachers (Isabel & Fabienne) were chosen to come to Istanbul and not the rest.
 These two teachers believed truly in the methods and saw a future in using them; while the other two teachers did not profile deep interest, did not discuss the future implementations.
-In short they did not have ownership and did not deeply believe in the methods. - Fig. The teachers were happy with the certificate that was given to them in Istanbul.
+In short they did not have ownership and did not deeply believe in the methods.

+The teachers were happy with the certificate that was given to them in Istanbul.

 - From The relationship between the teachers and the expert was very good.
 The teachers felt comfortable to express themselves.
-Their fears and their success moments with their students. - From the expert regarding their lesson plans and implementations. - From They were advised by the expert when needed, they even proposed their own variations of the implementation that best suited their students and the topics being dealt with. - > The teachers were motivated and encouraged through the positive impact some methods had on their students, especially in dealing with problems and situations of crisis. - Fig. The teachers were happy with the certificate that was given to them in Istanbul.
+Their fears and their success moments with their students. - The teachers cooperated with each other when possible.
+They had continuous follow-up from the expert regarding their lesson plans and implementations. - >> They were advised by the expert when needed, they even proposed their own variations of the implementation that best suited their students and the topics being dealt with. - >> The teachers were motivated and encouraged through the positive impact some methods had on their students, especially in dealing with problems and situations of crisis.

+The teachers were happy with the certificate that was given to them in Istanbul.